mz3/patterns/DependencyInjection.md

 1. Library-specific code is introduced into the implementation layer

 Because Javascript is asynchronous, it is impossible to export an instance of `Db` from `mongodb.js`, and so it becomes the implementation's responsibility to do that.
 As applications grow, this quickly becomes unwieldy as more services must be configured before the application can start.
-The application must know

 2. Modules must be able to self-configure